tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 **Density Matrix Simulator:**

-Density matrix simulator ``tc.DMCircuit`` simulates the noise in a full form, but takes twice qubits as noiseless simulation.
+Density matrix simulator ``tc.DMCircuit`` simulates the noise in a full form, but takes twice qubits to do noiseless simulation.
 The API is basically the same as ``tc.Circuit``.

 MPS and MPO